MLK 2023: Be a Leader for Civil Rights

 Snacks and refreshments will be provided.

-The Office of Educational Equity and Diversity Programs will sponsor screenings of the documentary film At the River I Stand, which covers the dramatic climax of the Civil Rights movement that took place in Memphis, Tennessee, in spring 1968.
-The film skillfully reconstructs the two eventful months that transformed a strike by Memphis sanitation workers into a national conflagration and disentangles the complex historical forces that came together with the inevitability of tragedy at the death of Dr. Martin Luther King Jr.
+At the River I Stand covers the dramatic climax of the Civil Rights movement that took place in Memphis, Tennessee, in spring 1968.
+The film skillfully reconstructs the two eventful months that transformed a strike by Memphis sanitation workers into a national conflagration and disentangles the complex historical forces that came together with the inevitability of tragedy at the death of Martin Luther King Jr.

 All events are free and open to the public.
 Sponsored by the Office of Educational Equity and Diversity Programs and the Student Activity Fee.
 Questions may be directed to the Office of Educational Equity and Diversity Programs at [email protected] or 814-898-7101.